Black Hollywood History – 1

 Black Hollywood History started when movies started screening across America in 1896 shortly after the Supreme Court sanctioned racism in the Separate, But Equal ruling.
 Movies were the principal medium to communicate news, social customs and visual entertainment to millions of Americans each week.
 Thus, Hollywood movies shaped white folks perception of black folks.
 In 1905, most African-Americans portrayed in Hollywood films were white actors in blackface.
-To movie studio executives, only white actors were smart enough to play “imbecilic” negroes.
 To summarize writer Gary Null in his book Black Hollywood, movie studios adopted a long standing, minstrel stage practice of portraying black males as slow talking, irresponsible, slew-footed, dim-wits and lazy bucks.
 This practice continued well into the 1930s and even appeared in children’s animated films.

 The most damaging perception of the black male image was manufactured in the 1915 movie Birth of a Nation.
 Studio mogul D.W.
 Griffith spared no expense producing and directing Hollywood’s first epic movie — a glorified Klu Klux Klan recruitment film.
 Birth of a Nation advanced the art & science of filmmaking and did box office sales equivalent to 1997’s Titanic movie.

 White audiences too young to witness the Reconstruction Era (1865-1877) cheered and jeered with each repeated viewing of its grand spectacle.
 As powerful propaganda, the movie enabled 20th century white folks to emotionally connect with white southerners who resented black citizenship after the Civil War.
 Black male stereotypes were bronzed in Birth of a Nation: untrustworthy, savage, dumb, slow, bug-eyes, murderer and worst of all, rapist of white women.
 To slightly re-write a phrase coined about the film, “It was like re-writing history with lightening.”

 Based on strictly on criteria that ignores racial propaganda and historical truth, Birth of a Nation is indeed a milestone of artistic cinema.
 But in the 21st century, should a milestone of artistry and epic scale be the only criteria to keep it on the American Film Institute 100 Greatest American Films List?
 If so, then Spike Lee’s Malcolm X must belong on the AFI list as well.